gilbox/react-spark-scroll/README.md

 - containerRect: container's bounding rect
 - offset: offset passed into the formula

-Custom formulas can be added via the options object of the spark-scroll factory method, utilizing the `formulas` property.
+Custom formulas can be added via the options object of the react-spark-scroll factory function, utilizing the `formulas` property.
 For example:

     var sparkScroll = require('react-spark-scroll/spark-scroll-rekapi')({